-Table 7 Quick Access Icons QUICK ACCESS ICONS
+Table 4 Quick Access Icons

-lcon Description -©- Display brightness - Use the slider to decrease or increase the brightness of the screen. ٢ Display brightness - Use the slider to decrease or increase the brightness of the screen.
-(A13 only) $\bigtriangledown$ Internet/Wi-Fi network - Turn Wi-Fi on or off.
+Icon Description 3 Display brightness - Use the slider to decrease or increase the brightness of the screen. \Diamond Internet/Wi-Fi network - Turn Wi-Fi on or off.
 To open Wi-Fi settings, touch the Wi-Fi network name.
 Bluetooth settings - Turn Bluetooth on or off.
-To open Bluetooth settings, touch Bluetooth. Θ Do not disturb - Control how and when to receive notifications. Ū Flashlight - Turn the flashlight or camera flash on or off.
-When the flashlight is activated, it stays on unless it is turned off or the camera app is run. $\overset{\wedge}{\checkmark}$ Auto-rotate - Lock the device's orientation in portrait or landscape mode or set to automatically rotate. + Battery saver - Turn Battery saver mode on or off.
-When Battery saver mode is on the performance of the device is reduced to preserve battery power (not applicable). ¥ Airplane mode - Turn Airplane mode on or off.
+To open Bluetooth settings, touch Bluetooth. Θ Do not disturb - Control how and when to receive notifications.
+T Flashlight - Turn the flashlight or camera flash on or off.
+When the flashlight is activated, it stays on unless it is turned off or the camera app is run.
+Auto-rotate - Lock the device's orientation in portrait or landscape mode or set to automatically rotate.
+Wallet - Opens Android wallet.
+(T) Alarm - Opens the Alarm app. - Battery saver - Turn Battery saver mode on or off.
+When Battery saver mode is on the performance of the device is reduced to preserve battery power (not applicable).
+Airplane mode - Turn Airplane mode on or off.
 When Airplane mode is on the device does not connect to Wi-Fi or Bluetooth.
 2 Screen Cast - Share phone content on Chromecast or a television with Chromecast built-in.
 On the Cast screen, check the "enable wireless display" option, and then touch "cast screen" to display a list of devices.
-Touch a device in the list to begin casting. () Screen Record - Makes a video recording of everything that happens on the screen, with options to include audio and screen touches. ß NFC - Enable or disable NFC communication. 次 、 Nearby Share - Helps find and interact with services and devices close to the device. $\bigcirc$ Alarm - Opens the Alarm app.
-(A13 only)
+Touch a device in the list to begin casting. (©) Screen Record - Makes a video recording of everything that happens on the screen, with options to include audio and screen touches. □ /× NFC - Enable or disable NFC communication. % Nearby Share - Helps find and interact with services and devices close to the device.

-Table 7 Quick Access Icons (Continued ) --- ---
+Table 4 Quick Access Icons (Continued)